marklindsey11/hashgraph/docs/sdks/client.md

 ### From a .env file

 The .env file is created in the root directory of the SDK.
 The .env file stores account ID and the associated private key information to reference throughout your code.
-You will need to import the relevent dotenv module to your project files.
+You will need to import the relevant dotenv module to your project files.
 The sample .env file may look something like this:

 {% code title=".env" %}
 ```text